What is silkscreen printing?

 The screen used to apply varnish highlights to a print by Christian Rex van Minnen.

 Spot colours are mixed bespoke to ensure a successful interpretation of the reference work.
-In this case, 'pearlescent solar gold' brings some sparkle to proceedings.
+In this case, 'pearlescent solar gold' glitter adds sparkle.

 White gold leaf is applied by hand to the surface of a silkscreen print by Ai Weiwei.
 The intricate design it adheres to?
 A screen printed layer of glue.